bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM stands for Document Object Model.
+It is a programming interface for HTML/CSS.

 2. What is an event?

+    Events are any user interaction on a website.

 3. What is an event listener?

+    The Event Listener is what watches the element for event and creates a callback on that element to make something happen.

 4. Why would we convert a NodeList into an Array?

+    We would turn a nodelist into an array to be able to run arry methods on the nodelist.

 5. What is a component?

+    Components are HTML, CSS, or Javascript that are brought together so that they can be reused on a website to keep things DRY.

 ### Git Set up